Those who sing their prayers pray twice!

 Psalters for Singing

 Universalis.com now offers an option of seeing the whole psalter pointed in this way.
 Other than that you can get out a pencil and just point it as you say it!
 We have sung Vespers at home, for example, with the Anglican Use psalter (the beautiful Coverdale translation) and it took five minutes for everyone to get out a pencil and point it.
 In my experience even young children from aged 7 or 8 can do it.
 Afterwards we quickly compare notes and when there are very occasional discrepencies, we decide whose we go with and we can now sing together with any of the Clayton Psalm Tones that they know.
 The Coverdale Psalter is my chosen version as it has all 150 psalms pointed and set out on 30 day cycle and even includes the cursing psalms, which do not appear in some modern versions.
 If you want to, you can legitimately substitute these psalms for Morning and Evening Prayer for any form of the Divine Office you use.
 According to the General Instruction any psalms that are generally used for any particular Office can be substituted, and the Coverdale psalms are approved version - used by the Anglican Ordinariate.
-I am currently pointing this and hope to have a pdf of this, pointed, available here soon (watch this space).
-The St Dunstan's Psalter has these in.

 The chant tones (pdf scores)